JHoelli/TSEvo/README.md

 # TSEvo: Counterfactuals for Time Series Classification
 # Installation
+To use TSEvo isntall:
 ```
 pip install .
 ```
+For rerunning the experiments, installing the requirements.txt is necessary.

 # Usage
 Entry point to TSEvo is ```CounterfactualExplanation.py```.